wdlv/mSEEKR/README.md

 Parameters:

-1. -k : value of k for k-mers
+1. -k : Value of k for k-mers.
+One integer is requried.
+(Required)
-2. --db : path to FASTA file to optimize parameters on
+2. --db : Path to fasta file containing training sequences.
+(Required)
-3. --prior : hmm.dict file output by train.py
+3. --prior : Path to binary .dict file output from train.py(e.g. markovModels/D_null/2/hmm.dict).
+(Required)
-4. --its : number of iterations of the baum-welch algorithm to run
+4. --its : Number of iterations of the baum-welch algorithm to run.
+Default is 20
-5. -cf : FLAG, pass this argument to create a new file in the same directory as --prior
+5. -cf : FLAG, pass this argument to create a new file in the same directory as --prior rather than overwrite

 Output:
 1. Replaces the file passed as --prior with an updated version that contains the MLE transition matrix